Home / Compare Travel Insurance / Medical repatriation and…

 Yes, you can be transported to another country should the need arise.
 In some cases, this may be vital to ensure you receive adequate medical care for your needs.
 If you’re taken to another nation, once you’re in a stable condition, you may then return to Australia.

-Cruise ships have their own infirmaries and sick bays, but these facilities might need help with severe situations.
+Cruise ships have their own infirmaries and sick bays, but these facilities might not be adequate to help with severe medical situations.
 Should you need to be evacuated, your insurer can arrange an airlift and travel to the nearest adequate hospital.

 If your travel companions are listed on your policy, they’ll also be covered should something happen.
 If one person in your group is ill or injured, travel insurance can cover the costs of other listed persons’ altered travel plans.

-If you’re travelling overseas without a return date planned and paid for, you may still be repatriated by your insurance should the need arise.
+If you’re travelling overseas without a return ticket, you may still be repatriated by your insurance should the need arise.
 However, the cost of your return ticket may be deducted from the benefits your insurer pays towards your treatment and repatriation, so you might end up paying for this cost yourself.